 This culture or standard will be different between countries, states, cities, homes and schools.
 One of the most important thing you do in choosing a school for your child, whether it be public or private, traditional or alternative is to identify the core beliefs and values that are being transmitted in that environment, and decide if that is what you are committed to providing in your child’s life.
 If the family’s beliefs and values are at odds with what is being transmitted in the school, partnership between home and school will be subject to difficulty and misunderstanding, with neither party being aware as to why.

 At The Raritan Valley Montessori School we have very definite beliefs and values that we deliberately transmit to our children on a daily basis.
 These beliefs spring from and are grounded in the teachings of Maria Montessori and her vision of what it means to live in peace and global citizenship.
 Beginning with our Stepping Stones (16 months – 3 yrs) classrooms, these values are part of the fabric of the day and are woven into every lesson.
-Values such as clean up after yourself, push in your chair, and how we treat other people is an everyday occurrence.
+Cleaning up after yourself, pushing in your chair, and treating each other with respect are important lessons in our classrooms.
 In our Primary (3-6 Years) classes we teach grace and courtesy such as shaking hands, looking people in the eye, how to serve food, set a table and many other marks of an educated and cultured person.
 We begin to teach appropriate greetings, and ways of handling others’ requests, needs and social boundaries.
 We teach children not to pick their noses in public, wash their hands, and be clean about themselves and their environment.
 We teach them care of self, others and their surroundings.

 Once the children move into our Elementary (6-12 Years) Programs, the lessons are much more defined.
 We teach them the art of dinner conversation, helping a lady on with her coat, and saying excuse me when you cross in front of someone.
 We work on conflict resolution.
 We practice setting boundaries and discussing them.